wulib-wustl-edu/goldenseal-docs/pages/samvera/developer_resources/customize_metadata/hyrax_1.0/other.md

 sidebar: home_sidebar
 tags: [development_resources]
 a-z: ['Other Metadata Customizions', 'Customizing Metadata (Other Metadata Customizations)', 'Modifying default Hyrax fields', 'Remove a default property from the set of required fields', 'Making a default property single-value', 'Default property, making single-value', 'Creating a Default Deposit Agreement', 'Deposit Agreement, creating a default', 'Customizing display of Collection properties', 'Collection Metadata, customizing display of']
 version:
   id: 'hyrax_1.0-stable'
 ---

 <ul class='info'><li>This tutorial assumes that you generated a work type name GenericWork.
 If you used a different name, substitute that name for all occurrences of GenericWork and generic_work.</li></ul>

-## Modifying default Hyrax fields
+## Modifying default Goldenseal fields

 ### Remove a default property from the set of required fields